20 Best Beaches Costa Rica – Pacific Coast Beaches You’ll Love

 Playa Nacascolo

-Playa Nacascolo is a hidden beach in the Four Seasons complex.
-It’s a great place to see howler monkeys, and enjoy calm waters and complete silence.
+Playa Nacascolo is one of the best beaches in Costa Rica, sneakily located in the Four Seasons complex.
+It’s a great place to see howler monkeys and enjoy calm waters and complete silence.

 Getting there can be a bit of a headache as you need to park near the Four Seasons and then take a shuttle.
 But I promise- it’s well worth it!
 We go here when we stay at the Planet Hollywood All-Inclusive Resort.